kbieser/wrangling-genomics/_episodes/08-fly-quality-control.md

 Often times, the first step in a bioinformatic workflow is getting the data you want to work with onto a computer where you can work with it.
 If you have outsourced sequencing of your data, the sequencing center will usually provide you with a link that you can use to download your data.
 Today we will be working with private data shared with you through our Jupyter app as this is still unpublished data.

 A raw_illumina directory was received directly from the Illumina sequencer.
 There are 4 quadrants on the flow cell and we want to merge these into one `.fastq` file to work with.
-This file merging has been done in advance for you by utilizing the cat and redirection command. **For the first time you launch the app, you want to launch from the dataset found here: `Shared with Me/kbieser/FlyCURE`.
+This file merging has been done in advance for you by utilizing the cat and redirection command. **TO BE EDITED_DO NOT DO THIS YET For the first time you launch the app, you want to launch from the dataset found here: `Shared with Me/kbieser/FlyCURE`.
 You will want to start by running the first cell of your notebook.
 I would suggest navigating to `~/data/FlyCURE` and doing an `ls`.
 You should see `fastq_joined` and `adapters` in the `FlyCURE` directory.
 Run the second cell of your notebook.
 This may take awhile as it should be loading this new FlyCURE directory to your own `username/data` directory.
 Once it finishes you can save and complete that session.
 Upon launching the app the second time, you should navigate to `your_username/data` and launch from that data set.
 Each subsequent launch of the app, you will want to launch from your own data directory as you have for all previous lessons and use the notebook that is loaded into data.**

 The data in the `fastq_joined` directory comes in a compressed format, which is why there is a `.gz` at the end of the file names.
 This makes it faster to transfer, and allows it to take up less space on our computer.
 Let's unzip one of the files so that we can look at the fastq format.